germanramos/dployr/README.md

 You can setup all your project cloud infraestructure from a simple [configuration file](#configuration) and deploy it into multiple clouds easily

-Using Dployr you can take the control for the multiple infraestructure stage phases which will probably cover the complete deployment workflow, such as instances creation, network configuration, provisioning, testing and halting
+Using Dployr you can take full control for the multiple infrastructure stage phases which covers the complete project deployment workflow, such as instances creation, network configuration, provisioning, testing and halting

 It provides a featured [command-line interface](#command-line-interface) and [programmatic API](#programmatic-api)